Borrowing and Fines

 - Once an item has reached its renewal limit, it must be returned to the Graham Library.
 If there are no holds on it, it may be signed out again.

-- Course Reserves cannot be renewed, and must remain in the library for 15 minutes before they can be signed out by the same person.
+- Course Reserves cannot be renewed, and must remain in the library for two hours before they can be signed out by the same person.

 - By phone: call 416-978-5851 during opening hours